 - Old age

-The retirement age is 56 which will be increased to 57 on January 1, 2019, and will increase gradually by 1 year every 3 years until it reaches 65.
+The retirement age is 57 since January 1, 2019, and will increase gradually by 1 year every 3 years until it reaches 65.
 Employees are entitled to retirement benefits after completing 15 years or 180 months of enrolment in the program and reaching the retirement age.

 Contribution rates are in the chart below: